-We hope we can offer you some choices, options that we think give you even more reasons to come and visit Vis Island.
-If you are Vegan you will still love your trip to this special Croatian Island!
+We hope we can offer you some choices, options that we think give you even more reason to come and visit the island.
+Being vegan is something you can now confidently announce at a restaurant without causing a panicked reaction.
+There will be many reasons why you will fall in love with this special Croatian Island, and now being to enjoy a meal will become one of them.

 Over the last few years, with an increase in international tourism and a general shift in attitude to adopting a plant based diet, the desire to find a vegan meal on Vis has increased.
 While it’s really important for Vis to maintain traditional dishes that are an essential part of Vis Island’s heritage, there are a now a number of plant based options.
 While on holiday in Croatia you probably want to experience a taste of tradition and sample local produce, but not comprise your lifestyle decisions.

 So what and where should you eat and drink?

 We can also highly recommend a visit to Lola if you are a couple looking for a romantic chic Vis Island experience.
 The gardens are beautiful, cocktails are perfect and the ambience is relaxed and intimate.
 They do a tasting menu and if you ask and book in advance to let them know you are plant based, then they will make sure you will have a vegan 5 course experience.
 Within this taster menu, we have had the roasted cauliflower with hazelnut and cauliflower puree which is divine!
 The other restaurant in Vis town that has an option for a vegan meal is Restaurant Boccodoro.
 This is situated in Kut, the old part of Vis town.
 In a side street just off the waterfront, the walled garden area of the restaurant is a wonderful place to escape the busy waterfront and drink a glass of Croatian wine.
 There are a few vegan options on the menu and the chef is also more than willing to adapt things to make sure you enjoy a plant based evening in their restaurant.